05bit/docta/_pages/install.md

 Python 2.7.6
 ```

-Versions 2.7.x and 3.2.x are great, older ones may also work.
+Versions 2.7.x and 3.2.x or newer are great, older ones may also work.

 From GitHub
 ===========